-Some questions you may want to ask yourself when completing the narrative sections of the report:
+Some questions to consider when completing the narrative sections of the report:

-- How did the programs/services support CalFresh Outreach? - How did you calculate the number of individuals your organization reached with CalFresh Outreach Activities (i.e. # of Application submitted, # of people that saw your CalFresh sign, etc.) Please be as specific as possible as each organization is different and we want to know how you quantified your CalFresh Outreach Efforts. - Did the programs/services reach the populations it was intended to reach and were the participants satisfied? - What were the program results and did the program produce the intended changes?
-Unintended changes? - · Was the value of the outcomes achieved worth the resources invested in the program?
+- How did the programs/services support CalFresh Outreach? - How did you calculate the number of individuals your organization is reported to have reached?
+There is no one way to accomplish this and each agency is different.

+- Did the programs/services reach the populations it was intended to reach, and were the participants satisfied? - What were the program results, and did the program produce the intended changes?
+Unintended changes? - Was the value of the outcomes achieved worth the resources invested in the program?